csc7/PP5_CI_GDEC/README.md

     - To render last items in a "for" loop in Django templates: https://stackoverflow.com/questions/68494568/how-to-display-latest-5-orders-by-using-for-loop-in-jinja-django; https://stackoverflow.com/questions/36977773/how-to-reverse-a-for-loop-in-a-django-template-and-then-slice-the-result; https://stackoverflow.com/questions/36977773/how-to-reverse-a-for-loop-in-a-django-template-and-then-slice-the-result; accessed on March 29th, 2022, at 14:30.

+    - To check if a form is submitted with jQuery: https://stackoverflow.com/questions/14969467/how-to-check-with-jquery-if-any-form-is-submitted, accessed on April 9th, 2022, at 15:30.

 - W3C®.
 Copyright © 2021 W3C ® (MIT, ERCIM, Keio, Beihang):
     - ...